 Tamron 17-28mm f/2.8 Di III RXD Lens | 7.5" | (190mm) | 0.19x |

-An extension tube enables a decreased minimum focus distance, significantly increasing the maximum magnification of wide-angle focal lengths (though it is likely that only a short tube will work).
+An extension tube enables a decreased minimum focus distance, significantly increasing the maximum magnification of wide-angle focal lengths (though likely only a short tube will work).
 As of review time, Canon does not offer RF mount-compatible extension tubes, but third-party options are available.

 This lens is not compatible with Canon extenders.

-Expect this lens's design and build quality to be like the RF 28-70mm F2.8 IS STM, which is especially for a consumer-grade lens.
+The RF 16-28mm lens's design and build quality are nearly identical to the RF 28-70mm F2.8 IS STM, which is especially for a consumer-grade lens.
 Discerning between those two lenses in a bag requires reading the numbers.

 The external construction is engineering plastic.
-With smooth external dimensions and tight tolerance between parts, this lens will be comfortable to hold and a pleasure to use.
+With smooth external dimensions and tight tolerance between parts, this lens is comfortable to hold and a pleasure to use.

 The ribbed, rubberized zoom ring is large, easy to find, and smooth in function.
 I especially like the zoom ring being positioned behind the focus ring, and the slight diameter increase mid zoom ring makes it easier to locate tactilely.

-A firm twist of the zoom ring extends the lens from the firmly clicked closed length to its widest usable length at 12mm.
-The lens extends by 0.80" (21.8mm) when zoomed to 16mm and by slightly less, 0.4" (11.1mm), at 70mm.
-A click stop at 16mm aids against inadvertent retraction beyond the usable range
+A firm twist of the zoom ring extends the lens from the firmly clicked closed length to its widest usable focal length, 16mm.
+The lens extends by 0.8" (228mm) when zoomed to 16mm and by slightly less, 0.4" (11mm), at 70mm.
+A click stop at 16mm aids against inadvertent retraction beyond the usable range, and the fully retracted click stop prevents gravity extension.

 The knurled Control Ring can be configured for fast access to settings that include aperture, ISO, and exposure compensation.
 As mentioned, the control ring is also the focus ring when that switch setting is selected.
 Both cannot be used simultaneously, but there is one less ring to confuse.
 Note that this control ring is smooth, not clicked, as is the current default for the L variants.